wsdream/AMF/README.md

 ##AMF

-This repository maintains the implementation of an adaptive matrix factorization approach to online QoS prediction of cloud services, which has been published in ICDCS'2014.
+This repository maintains the benchmark of an adaptive matrix factorization approach to online QoS prediction of cloud services, which has been published in ICDCS'2014.

 Read more information from our paper: